Legal Notices

 Physical Therapist Assistant (PTA)

-(Also visit the PTA Program page)
+(Also visit the PTA Program page and the Professional License Disclosure)

 Students enrolling in or continuing education at Morgan Community College (MCC) should be aware that the Physical Therapist Assistant program (PTA) at MCC meets the requirements for licensure in Colorado.
 It is possible that the degree may also meet the requirements for licensure in states other than Colorado, however each state has their own requirements.
 Many states (including Colorado) are members of the PT compact, which permits the purchase of privileges for practice in other states.
 There may be additional requirements for practice such as passing a jurisprudence examination.
 It is strongly recommended that you contact the licensing entity in the state in which you are located or in which you plan to practice for guidance and licensure requirements.